GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 = How to replace the existing sitemap.xml file? =

-Select "I want to create a new sitemap file" and click "Update", the sitemap file will be recreated then.
+Select "I want to create a new sitemap file" and click "Save Changes" button, the sitemap file will be recreated then.

 = How to add a site to Google Webmaster Tools? =

-Select "I want to add this site to Google Webmaster Tools" and click "Update".
+Select "I want to add this site to Google Webmaster Tools" and click "Save Changes" button.
 Your site will be added to Google Webmaster Tools and verified, afterwards your sitemap file will be added.

 = How can I remove a site from Google Webmaster Tools? =

-Select "I want to delete this site from Google Webmaster Tools" and click "Update".
+Select "I want to delete this site from Google Webmaster Tools" and click "Save Changes" button.

 = How can I get information about my site in Google Webmaster Tools? =

-Select "I want to get info about this site in Google Webmaster Tools" and click "Update".
+Select "I want to get info about this site in Google Webmaster Tools" and click "Save Changes" button.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

-Please make sure that the problem hasn't been discussed yet on our forum (http://support.bestwebsoft.com).
+Please make sure that the problem hasn't been discussed yet on our forum (<http://support.bestwebsoft.com>).
 If no, please provide the following data along with your problem's description:

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit)

 == Screenshots ==

 1. Google Sitemap Settings page.
-2. Google Sitemap Settings page on the hosting which doesn't support cURL.
+2. Google Sitemap Settings page when you have authorization via your Google Account.
-3. Google Sitemap Extra Settings page.

 == Changelog ==

+= V3.0.7 - 04.10.2016 =
+* NEW : The Spanish language file was added.

+= V3.0.6 - 22.08.2016 =
+* Update : Compatibility with the bbPress plugin improved.
+* Update : Performance optimized.
+* Update : We updated all functionality for WordPress 4.6.

+= V3.0.5 - 15.07.2016 =
+* Update : BWS panel section was updated.

+= V3.0.4 - 27.06.2016 =
+* Update : BWS Panel section is updated.

+= V3.0.3 - 05.04.2016 =
+* Update : The page of plugin settings has been changed.
+* Bugfix : The bug with plugin work for network which is based on sub-directories has been fixed.

+= V3.0.2 - 28.12.2015 =
+* NEW : Compatibility with Htaccess by BestWebSoft was added.
+This allows to get an access to the xml files (for network which is based on sub-directories).
+* Bugfix : The bug with plugin menu duplicating was fixed.

+= V3.0.1 - 21.09.2015 =
+* Update : Textdomain was changed.
+* Update : We updated all functionality for wordpress 4.3.1.

+= V3.0.0 - 18.08.2015 =
+* Update : We updated all functionality for wordpress 4.2.4.
+* Update : BWS plugins section was updated.

+= V2.9.9 - 10.07.2015 =
+* Bugfix : We fixed bug with editing of file robots.txt.
+* NEW : Ability to restore default settings.

+= V2.9.8 - 04.06.2015 =
+* NEW : Allows to add links to Post categories and Post tags to the sitemap file.

+= V2.9.7 - 05.05.2015 =
+* Update : We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

+= V2.9.6 - 20.02.2015 =
+* Bugfix : Error with access to the plugins settings page was fixed.
+* Update : BWS Menu was updated.

+= V2.9.5 - 23.12.2014 =
+* Bugfix : Error loading stylesheet is fixed.

+= V2.9.4 - 11.11.2014 =
+* Update : BWS plugins section was updated.
+* Bugfix : Plugin optimization is done.

+= V2.9.3 - 15.09.2014 =
+* Update : We updated all functionality for wordpress 4.0.
+* Bugfix : We fixed errors while Quick Edit posts.
+* Bugfix : We fixed errors while adding site to Google Webmaster Tools.

+= V2.9.2 - 07.08.2014 =
+* Bugfix : Security Exploit was fixed.

+= V2.9.1 - 14.07.2014 =
+* Bugfix : We added updating for the sitemap file when changing the status of the post from publish to private.

 = V2.9.0 - 05.06.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.